 Linky is the name for the French electricity smart meter.
 They are manufactured by different companies but all have exactly the same flashy green colour!

-Linky is highly controversial but not for the right reasons IMHO.
-Opponents seem to concentrate on false and bizarre statements about radiations when they don't assert the meter embarks a camera!
 Long term loss of job (meter reading people) and above all the risk of privacy breach (it is technically possible to know how much electricity is used in real time hence to know what are people's daily routine and/or if they are on holiday, etc...) could have been causes worth a battle.
 But honestly opponents only managed to discredit themselves and look like a bunch of lunatics!

 Let's not forget that the original reason behind the arrival of smart meters is (by extension with smart grids) to be able to better handle the production of electricity by "green" means (wind, solar, ...) which are highly unpredictable and require to collect real time usage to try to balance production and consumption.